qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.12.x.md

 You can use this API to compute a **sparse matrix of distances** that is optimized for large datasets.
 Then, you can filter through the retrieved data to find the exact vector relationships that matter.

+In terms of endpoints, we offer two different formats to show results:
+- **Pairs** are simple, intutitive and ideal for graph representation.
+- **Offsets** are more comples, but also native when defining CSR sparse matrices.

 ### Configuration - Pairs

 Use the `pairs` endpoint to compare 10 random point pairs from your dataset: